 The stainless steel pop-up ski tow is designed for concealment as well as function.
+The pop-up ski tow is designed for a single skier only.

-- Using the fuel cap key, turn the ski tow counterclockwise to pop-up. - Lift up and continue to turn counterclockwise to lock into position. - To stow, turn clockwise to lower and using the key, press down and continue to turn clockwise until it is in its locked position.
+- Using the "D-ring," turn the ski tow counterclockwise to pop-up. - Lift up and continue to turn counterclockwise to lock into position. - To stow, turn clockwise to lower and using the D-ring, press down and continue to turn clockwise until it is in its locked position.